 Ayurveda treats the body based on the five elements of Nature: Earth, Water, Fire, Air, and Ether (Space).
 Each element has an associated set of qualities.
 For example:

 - Earth is heavy, cool, static, and dense.

 - Fire is hot, sharp, and light.
 Air is mobile, cold, rough, and dry.

 Along with the five elements of Nature, there are 20 specific qualities of Nature, according to Ayurveda.
 The 20 qualities are a pair of 10 opposites: light/heavy, cold/hot, mobile/static, and so on.

-In its simplest form, Ayurveda is the practice of introducing opposite quality and action into your diet and lifestyle to counteract the quality and action of any current imbalance.
-The practice of opposite action and quality is also important for seasonal health.
+In its simplest form, Ayurveda introduces opposite qualities and actions into your diet and lifestyle to counteract any current imbalance.
+The method of opposite action and quality is also essential for seasonal health.

 The Three Doshas

-Ayurveda organizes the five elements into three Doshas, or constitutions.
-The word "Dosha" means “that which is most likely to go out of balance.”
+Ayurveda organizes the five elements into three Doshas or constitutions that govern human beings.
 The three Doshas are Vata (Air and Ether), Pitta (Fire and Water), and Kapha (Earth and Water).
-Your constitution never changes, but it can go out of balance due to diet and lifestyle choices.
+"Dosha" means “that which is most likely to go out of balance.” your constitution never changes, but it can go out of balance due to diet and lifestyle choices.

 Each of us has all three Doshas present in our bodies.
 Most of us have one predominant Dosha or two Doshas that are almost equal in portion (dual Doshic).